vincent27hugh/SPNH/README.md

 indicating that different investor groups exist in different firms and special news released during that time period.

+**Details can be found in our report `Text Driven Stock Market Prediction Based on Machine Learning Methods -V2.1.pdf.pdf`.**

 # Acknowledgement

 We highly refer to another repository [EmielStoelinga/CCMLWI](https://github.com/EmielStoelinga/CCMLWI)